n00mkrad/text2image-gui/README.md

 * **Image Generation Implementation:** Chose the AI implementation that's used for image generation.
   * Stable Diffusion - [InvokeAI](https://github.com/invoke-ai/InvokeAI/): Supports the most features, but struggles with 4 GB or less VRAM, requires an Nvidia GPU
   * Stable Diffusion - [OptimizedSD](https://github.com/basujindal/stable-diffusion): Lacks many features, but runs on 4 GB or even less VRAM, requires an Nvidia GPU
+  * Stable Diffusion - [ONNX](https://github.com/huggingface/diffusers): Lacks some features and is relatively slow, but can utilize AMD GPUs (any DirectML capable card)

-* **Use Full Precision:** Use FP32 instead of FP16 math, which requires more VRAM but can fix certain compatibility issues.
+* **Use Full Precision:** Use FP32 instead of FP16 math, which requires more VRAM but can fix certain compatibility issues.*
-* **Unload Model After Each Generation:** Completely unload Stable Diffusion after images are generated.
+* **Unload Model After Each Generation:** Completely unload Stable Diffusion after images are generated.*
 * **Stable Diffusion Model File:** Select the model file to use for image generation.
   * Included models are located in `Data/models`.
 You can add more folder paths by clicking on "Folders...".
 * **Stable Diffusion VAE:** Select external VAE (Variational Autoencoder) model.
-VAEs can improve image quality.
+VAEs can improve image quality.*
-* **CUDA Device:** Allows your to specify the GPU to run the AI on, or set it to run on the CPU (very slow).
+* **CUDA Device:** Allows your to specify the GPU to run the AI on, or set it to run on the CPU (very slow).*
 * **Image Output Folder:** Set the folder where your generated images will be saved.
 * **Output Subfolder Options:**
   * Subfolder Per Prompt: Save images in a subfolder for each prompt.
 Negative prompt is excluded from the folder name.